Differentially Private Federated Learning: A Systematic Review: Differentially Private HFL

 where $\sigma$ is the noise multiplier depending on the privacy budget.
 Last, the gradient descent is performed based on the batch-averaged gradients.
 Since initial models are randomly generated and independent of the sample data, and the batch-averaged gradients satisfy the differential privacy, the resulted models also satisfy the differential privacy due to the post-processing property.
 Many state-of-the-art variants of DPSGD~\cite{fu2023dpsur,wei2022dpis,papernot2021tempered} can also be directly applied in the local client iterations to achieve more efficient model under SL-DP.

-However, how to overcome the challenge of data heterogeneity of DP-FL is the concern of most of the work.
+However, the impact of data heterogeneity is a key obstacle in DP-FL.
 Huang et al.~\cite{huang2020dp} proposed differential privacy convolutional neural network with adaptive gradient descent algorithm (DPAGD-CNN) to update the training parameters of each client.
 They selected the best learning rate from a candidate set based on model evaluation in each round of local DPSGD.
 Noble et al.~\cite{noble2022differentially} introduced DP-SCAFFLOD, an extension of the SCAFFLOD algorithm~\cite{karimireddy2020scaffold}, which incorporates differential privacy.
 It employs a control variable to limit model drift during local DPSGD, aligning them more closely with the global model direction.
-And Using advanced results from DP theory and optimization to establish the convergence of DP-SCAFFLOD for convex and non-convex objectives.
 Wei et al.~\cite{wei2021user} found that there is an optimal number of communication rounds in terms of convergence performance for a given privacy budget $\epsilon$, which has motivated them to adaptively allocate privacy budgets in each round.
 Fu et al.~\cite{fu2022adap} proposed the Adap DP-FL algorithm, which includes adaptive gradient clipping and adaptive noise scale reduction methods.
 In the gradient clipping step of DPSGD, gradients are clipped using adaptive thresholds to account for the heterogeneity of gradient magnitudes across clients and training rounds.
-Additionally, during noise addition, the noise scale gradually decreases (or the privacy budget gradually increases) as gradients converge across training rounds.
+Additionally, during noise addition, the noise scale gradually decreases as gradients converge across training rounds.
 Yang et al.~\cite{yang2023privatefl} start from the Non-IID data itself, by concurrently updating local data transformation layers during local model training, thereby reducing the additional heterogeneity introduced by DP, and consequently improving the utility of FL models for Non-IID data.
 Their method was also applied to the CL-DP setting.
+Chen et al.~\cite{chen2024differentially} utilized a adaptive server-side optimization method, simultaneously mitigating the negative impact of non-IID data and DP noise on model utility.